Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 🧠 Consider different types of learners.
 If a type of training doesn’t fit someone’s learning style or needs, you may struggle to get them on board.
 There are four types of training initiatives you should consider: workshop-style, brainstorming sessions, peer-to-peer, and self-training.

-Follow these steps and tips to map out and execute a software rollout plan and a software roll out without hiccups or frustration.
+Follow these steps and tips to map out and execute a software rollout plan without hiccups or frustration.

 Share this article